TheMisterFish/discord-download-request-bot/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us through (our GitHub page)[https://github.com/TheMisterFish/discord-download-request-bot].
+If you have any questions about this Privacy Policy, please contact us through [our GitHub page](https://github.com/TheMisterFish/discord-download-request-bot).

 Last updated: 9/21/2024